 Children aged 3 to 11 years (inclusive) and shorter than 135 centimetres

-Children from their 3rd birthday up to 135 centimetres in height or their 12 birthday (whichever is reached first) may travel wearing an adult belt, if an appropriate child restraint is not available or unrestrained where no adult belt is available in the rear of the vehicle.
-They may travel wearing an adult seat belt, if an appropriate child restraint is not available in the front.
+All children must travel in rear seats (any seats behind the driver) if a child car seat or an adult seat belt isn’t fitted.
+Children from their 3rd birthday up to 135 centimetres in height or their 12 birthday (whichever is reached first) must travel wearing an adult seatbelt, if an appropriate child restraint is not available.
+They must use a child car seat if an appropriate one is fitted in the minibus.